mongodb/docs-meta/source/style-guide/includes/terms/s.rst

         * - Recommended
           - Not Recommended

-        * - Trees such as oaks and elms don’t grow at this altitude.
+        * - Trees such as oaks and elms don't grow at this altitude.
             (restrictive)
           -

-        * - This year we’d like to visit a place such as Greece or Rome. (restrictive)
+        * - This year we'd like to visit a place such as Greece or Rome. (restrictive)
           -